-Restricted Stock Awards: Our Board, in its discretion, may grant restricted stock awards.
-Our Board may modify or accelerate the delivery of the restricted stock award under such circumstances as it deems would be in the best interest of Sonus; provided, however, that such action would not cause a violation of Section 409A of the Code.
-Except as otherwise provided in the 2012 Plan, the period to achieve full vesting for freestanding restricted stock awards granted to participants will not be shorter than three years.
+Restricted Stock Awards: Our Board may modify or accelerate the delivery of the restricted stock award under such circumstances as it deems would be in the best interest of Sonus; provided, however, that such action would not cause a violation of Section 409A of the Code.
+Except as otherwise provided in the 2012 Plan, the period to achieve full vesting for freestanding restricted stock awards granted to participants is not shorter than three years.
 Notwithstanding the foregoing, restricted stock awards subject to performance vesting may have a minimum vesting period of one year.
 In addition, awards to new directors of Sonus or substitute awards made to new hires to replace forfeited awards from a prior employer are not subject to a minimum vesting period.